constraintAutomaton/Traveling-with-a-Map/review/letter.md

 ### Improve Figure 2 (dense and unclear): clearer annotation, additional explanation, and make clear what each subweb contains.

 **Change:** We added a legend to the figure mapping each icon to the shape it denotes, and expanded the caption to explain that the icon embedded in a node indicates the shape (and thus the data type) the resource conforms to, and to state what each subweb contains (Subweb 1: users and likes; Subweb 2: users, comments, and images; Subweb 3: posts, users, and likes).
-We also clarified that documents outside the subwebs are open-web resources not bound by any shape, and that the coloured documents mark those relevant to the query (red for posts, green for comments).
+We also clarified that documents outside the subwebs are open-web resources not bound by any shape, and that the colored documents mark those relevant to the query (red for posts, green for comments).

 ### Improve the readability of the violin plots with overlapping colors.